-Dr. Patrick Carnes is currently the Executive Director of the Gentle Path program at Pine Grove Behavioral Center in Hattiesburg, Mississippi.
-He is the primary architect of Gentle Path treatment programs for the treatment of sexual and addictive disorders.
+Dr. Patrick Carnes is the primary architect of the Gratitude program for the treatment of sexual and addictive disorders at Pine Grove Behavioral Health & Addiction Services in Hattiesburg, Mississippi.
 He also pioneered the founding of the Certified Sex Addiction Therapist program.
 This has evolved into a network of local, regional, and residential programs which specialize in this work.

 From 1996 until 2004, Dr. Carnes was Clinical Director for Sexual Disorder Services at The Meadows in Wickenburg, Arizona.
 While there, he developed a therapeutic technology based on his landmark study of the recoveries of 1,000 sex addicts.
 This work is summarized in Don’t Call It Love, which has been described by The New Age Journal as “the best book on the market about addiction and its costs and consequences.”

 Previously, Dr. Carnes designed the sexual dependency unit at Golden Valley Health Center in Golden Valley, Minnesota.
 This unit was the country's first in-patient facility for sexual addiction.
 Since that time, he has been instrumental in the development of treatment facilities across the country.